 As we are a drop in service, every session is different.
 The beginning of each session is usually the quietest time.
 Numbers can vary from just a few families to around ten to fifteen.
-We have a very large play area of 7000 square feet so it is rare that the space feels too busy.
+We have a large play area of 3000 square feet so it is rare that the space feels too busy.
 For those who need a very quiet place to play we regularly offer Quiet sessions with limited numbers.

 Where are you based?